-After you become a Participant, a portion of the Employer's contribution is added to your Employer Contribution Account if you are expected to work 1,000 Hours of Service (720 Hours of Service if you were working 720 Hours of Service during 2017) with an Employing Unit for the 12-month period from your date of hire (or thereafter during the Plan Year).
-The portion that is added to your Employer Contribution Account equals four percent (4%) of your Compensation, on a payroll period basis, for the portion of the Plan Year during which you were a Participant.
+After you become a Participant, a portion of the Employer's contribution is added to your Employer Contribution Account if you are expected to work 1,000 Hours of Service with an Employing Unit for the 12-month period from your date of hire (or thereafter during the Plan Year).
+The portion that is added to your Employer Contribution Account equals four percent (4%) of your Compensation, on a payroll period basis, for the portion of the Plan Year during which you are a Participant.